Cutting fluid: Safety concerns

+Exposure to cutting fluids, whether through skin or airborne contact, has been linked to a multitude of health issues.
+These can include the irritation of the skin, eyes, nose, throat, and lungs, as well as conditions like dermatitis, acne, asthma, hypersensitivity, pneumonitis, and upper respiratory inflammation.
+Occupational exposure is associated with increases in cardiovascular disease.
+Data released from the National Institute for Occupational Safety and Health (NIOSH) showed that in the early 70s, individuals exposed to these hazards showed an increased risk of carcinoma (a type of cancer) in multiple different organs.
+This increase likelihood of cancer was due to the occupational exposure of these hazardous fluids.
+The seriousness of these effects depends on several factors including the type of fluid used, the presence and nature of contaminants, and how long a person is exposed.

+Airborne contact can occur through aerosols, which are produced during regular machine operations.
+NIOSH has recommended standards to improve occupational safety, such as limiting metalworking fluid (MWF) aerosols to 0.4 mg/m3 of air as a time-weighted average (TWA) of 10hrs a day during a 40hr workweek.

 Safer cutting fluid formulations provide a resistance to tramp oils, allowing improved filtration separation without removing the base additive package.
 Room ventilation, splash guards on machines, and personal protective equipment (PPE) (such as safety glasses, respirator masks, and gloves) can mitigate hazards related to cutting fluids.
-Additionally, Skimmers may be used to remove tramp oil from the surface of cutting fluid, which prevents the growth of micro-organisms.
+Additionally, skimmers may be used to remove tramp oil from the surface of cutting fluid, which prevents the growth of micro-organisms.

 Bacterial growth is predominant in petroleum-based cutting fluids.
 Tramp oil along with human hair or skin oil are some of the debris during cutting which accumulates and forms a layer on the top of the liquid; anaerobic bacteria proliferate due to a number of factors.
 An early sign of the need for replacement is the "Monday-morning smell" (due to lack of usage from Friday to Monday).
 Antiseptics are sometimes added to the fluid to kill bacteria.
 Such use must be balanced against whether the antiseptics will harm the cutting performance, workers' health, or the environment.
 Maintaining as low a fluid temperature as practical will slow the growth of microorganisms.
 Some health and safety regulators (such as the HSE in the United Kingdom) require weekly testing of metal working fluids to help maintain the fluid's health.
 These tests involve checking the bacterial CFU/ml Level of the MWF (using Dipslides) and the pH level by using either a pH meter or pH test strips (since a low pH can be caused by a high bacterial level).